 Robe Canyon Trail is a 3.7 mile moderately trafficked out and back trail located near Granite Falls, Washington that features a great forest setting and is good for all skill levels.
-The trail is primarily used for hiking and mountain biking and is best used from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail.

 From the Verlot Public Center (11 miles east of Granite Falls), travel west on the Mountain Loop Highway 3.9 mile to the trailhead on the left (south).